faasm/faasm/docs/development.md

 local machine.

-This is not the recommended approach to developing Faasm, so it's not scripted, but you can work out what's required by looking at the follwing Dockerfiles:
+This is not the recommended approach to developing Faasm, so it's not scripted, but you can work out what's required by looking at the following Dockerfiles:

 - [`faasm/grpc-root`](https://github.com/faasm/faabric/blob/master/docker/grpc-root.dockerfile)
 - [`faasm/cpp-root`](../docker/cpp-root.dockerfile)